UniversityOfAthens/x11-window-manager/README.md

 non-top-level windows, since these are nothing more than buttons, scroll bars, input fields etc.

+> This window manager is extremely lightweight, so we won't need
+> entire frame windows.
+We'll just modify the top-level window's
+> border.
+You can check out the repository's git history for a frame
+> implementation, but that's now gone.

 `SubstructureNotifyMask` will make events associated with modifications of top-level windows accessible to our root window, i.e. the second parameter of our call to `XSelectInput`.
 We can then listen